 To actually run the model, select RUN under the RUN menu or use the run icon button.
 After the data appears on your graph, you can click on the lock in the bottom left hand corner to keep your graph open on screen.

 Make sure flows are connected to stocks.
 Flows must be added to a model after stocks have been laid down.
 Flows and stocks are connected when the cloud icon disappears at the connection point and the arrow point is on the edge of the stock icon.

 To add a flow coming out of the stock, make sure that you start the flow inside the stock box and drag it out of the stock while holding down the mouse.

 To run a model with a converter that changes rate over time, we need to define it graphically (as opposed to a mathematically).
 Click on and open the converter of interest, and then select and click on the TIME function in the Built-ins list or type in TIME in the equation box.

 Become graph function

-Now click on Become Graph to get to the graphical function.
+Now change from the equation tab to the graphical function tab ,and click the "Graphical" check box at the top of the input panel to transform to a graphical function".
 Notice that the X axis is TIME and the Y axis is the converter.
 To alter the relationship, drag the mouse over the line or type in the desired rate on the right.

 · If you can't enter formulas, are you in modeling mode?
 If you double click on icons to put in initial values and find a blank screen, you are not in modeling mode.
-To get into modeling mode, click once on the globe icon on the left hand side of your screen, so that it changes to a X2 (Chi-square) symbol.
+To get into modeling mode, click the Model tab on the left hand side of your screen.
 You are now ready to start modeling.

 · Are their mistakes in your model?
 Make sure that there are no typos in your model.
 You should avoid typing in any variable names when defining flows; instead select them from the list on the left box.